daytonn/modjs-architecture/README.md

 })(myapp);
 ```

 This makes these methods available publicly through the application namespace.
-For example, if we wanted to call the `open_external_links_in_new_tab` in another module, we could do the following:
+For example, to call `open_external_links_in_new_tab` from another module, do the following:

 ```js
 (function(app){